menu

 Hillsboro is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hillsboro is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Hillsboro who work in healthcare suport services (51.11%), management occupations (48.89%), and office and administrative support (0.00%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 51.11% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 51.11% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle